A Search for H-Dropout Lyman Break Galaxies at z~12-16: Luminosity Function and SFR Density

 Figure \ref{fig_UVLF} shows the calculated UV luminosity function at $z\sim13$.
 The number density of our $z\sim13$ galaxies is $(3.7^{+8.4}_{-3.0})\times10^{-8}\ \m{Mpc^{-3}\ mag^{-1}}$ at $M_\m{UV}=-23.5$ mag.
 This number density is comparable to that of bright galaxies at $z\sim10$ in \citet{2020MNRAS.493.2059B}, which is supported by the little evolution of the abundance of bright galaxies found by previous studies at $z=4-10$ \citep{2020MNRAS.493.2059B,2021arXiv210801090H}.
 Indeed as shown in Figure \ref{fig_UVLF_evol}, the number density of bright ($M_\m{UV}<-23\ \m{mag}$) galaxies do not show significant redshift evolution from $z\sim4$ to $z\sim13$.
 In Figure \ref{fig_UVLF}, we also plot the number density of $z\sim10$ galaxies estimated from GN-z11, $(1.0^{+2.2}_{-0.8})\times10^{-6}\ \m{Mpc^{-3}}$.\footnote{This number density is lower than that in \citet{2020MNRAS.493.2059B}, because we adopt the number density estimate of \citet[][]{2018ApJ...855..105O}.
 The UV magnitude of GN-z11 is estimated to be $-22.1$ and $-21.6$ mag in \citet[][]{2016ApJ...819..129O} and \citet[][]{2018ApJ...855..105O}, respectively.
 We adopt their average value, $-21.85\pm0.25$ mag, which is consistent with the recent estimate by \citet{2021arXiv211105351T}.} These results and the spectroscopic confirmation of GN-z11 by \citet{2016ApJ...819..129O} and \citet{2021NatAs...5..256J} indicate that the bright end of the luminosity function at high redshift cannot be explained by the Schechter function with the exponential cutoff, and is more consistent with the double power-law function.
-Indeed, the number density of our $z\sim13$ galaxies is consistent with the double power-law function with $M_\m{UV}^*=-17.6$ mag, $\phi^*=1.0\times10^{-4}\ \m{Mpc^{-3}}$, $\alpha=-1.8$, and $\beta=-2.6$ (Figure \ref{fig_UVLF}), which are derived by extrapolating the redshift evolution of the parameters in \citet{2020MNRAS.493.2059B} to $z=13$.
-Although spectroscopic confirmation is needed, these results indicate that upcoming surveys will detect a number of galaxies at $z>10$, which will be discussed later in Section \ref{ss_future}.
+Indeed, the number density of our $z\sim13$ galaxies is consistent with the double power-law function with $M_\m{UV}^*=-17.6$ mag, $\phi^*=1.0\times10^{-4}\ \m{Mpc^{-3}}$, $\alpha=-1.8$, and $\beta=-2.6$ (Figure \ref{fig_UVLF}), which are derived by extrapolating the redshift evolution of the parameters in \citet{2020MNRAS.493.2059B} to $z=13$.\footnote{\redc{The extrapolated double power-law luminosity function from \citet{2020MNRAS.493.2059B} predicts a $\sim2$ times higher number density at $z\sim11-12$ than those at $z\sim10$ and $13$ in the magnitude regime of $M_\m{UV}\simeq-23.5$ mag, but still consistent with our $z\sim13$ estimate within the errors.
+The detail of such a redshift evolution is beyond the scope of this paper.}} Although spectroscopic confirmation is needed, these results indicate that upcoming surveys will detect a number of galaxies at $z>10$, which will be discussed later in Section \ref{ss_future}.